 The NPS insights gap

 Stephanie just wrapped up a four-night stay at a San Francisco hotel while in town for a conference.
-When asked if she would recommend the hotel to friends and colleagues, Stephanie responds with an enthusiastic 9.
+When asked how likely she’d be to recommend the hotel to others, Stephanie responds with an enthusiastic 9.

 Sounds great, right?
 Another promoter created, a higher NPS for the hotel, and a happy management team.
 Bonuses all around!